billroy/serial-web-terminal/README.md

  * git
  * node.js
  * npm
- * npm modules: tty.js, serialport, shelljs, and optimist are npm-installed
+ * npm modules: tty.js, serialport, shelljs, and optimist are npm-installed for you

 ## Install and Test Drive